 The instructions from the motivation function, “Quick, avoid!” triggers a purpose or action, “Run to a hiding place!”
 So Mary’s purpose function scans for a potential route of escape, and hastens into the nearest store.

 What are meanings?

-Meanings are “the expressed attributes, beliefs, attitudes, aims, feelings, and values of an identity.”
+In my book I penned that meanings are “the expressed attributes, beliefs, attitudes, aims, feelings, and values of an identity.”
 Each one of those meanings is known as a meaning type.
 Meaning types actually organize themselves and interact into a meaning set or a psychological meaning DNA.